Updated September 2, 2024

 We suggest the asterisk as a multiplexing symbol since it often means 'wildcard' - potentially 'one of many'.

 Inserting the asterisk in domain names requires a small code addition to browsers.
-That's because the asterisk, by design, is part of the character set that cannot be translated by the Internationalized Domain Name (IDN) software that lives in every web browser.
+That's because the asterisk, by design, is part of the character set that cannot be translated by the Internationalized Domain Name (IDN) software that resides in every web browser.

-An alternative, IDN-based solution is quick and simple but wouldn't work as easily in the US, and isn't universal.
+An IDN-based solution is quick and simple but wouldn't work well in the US, and isn't universal.
 National or regional variants could support the rapid application of name multiplexing.
 For example , the Euro sign, could provide a simple multiplexing token for members of the European Union: examples might include müller€1.de, martin€2.fr, and so on.
 The UK could apply the pound sign £ for the same purpose.

 Universality however - the same character meaning the same thing regardless of TLD - is highly desirable for security and inter-operability.